 Middle school students who receive two (2) F's in core subjects will not be permitted to advance to the next grade level unless special circumstances merit advancement or conditional advancement to the next grade.
+Summer credit recovery may be required for students who receive F's in ELA or Math.
 The final placement will rest with the Administration and the Board of Education.